What lies behind you and what lies in front of you, pales in comparison to what lies

 “How I Walk the Walk”

-I also enjoy learning about alternative methods to harmonize the mind and body and heal psychological pain, including (but not limited to) Yoga, and Chakra and Reiki energy healing.
-I practice daily meditation and mindfulness, and routinely engage in classes and practices for both personal and professional growth.
+I enjoy learning about alternative methods to harmonize the mind and body and heal psychological pain (including Yoga, and Chakra and Reiki energy healing) and practice daily meditation and mindfulness.

-As a bicultural and bilingual immigrant, 1st generation college student, and product of low-income family, I am passionate around issues associated with how socio-economic-political contexts shape our personal lives and seek to learn and address these issues with clients who are interested in this exploration.
+As a bicultural and bilingual immigrant, 1st generation college student, and product of low-income family, I am passionate abount themes involving how socio-economic-political contexts shape our personal lives and seek to address these issues with clients who are interested in this exploration.

 Thank you for taking the time to read this!